 When I was growing up, I use to fantasize about love and what it would be like.
-I would plan my wedding and create this storybook image of what the perfect guy would look like and all the qualities that he would have.
+I would plan my wedding and create this storybook image of what the perfect guy would look like and all the qualities he would have.
 I dreamed of having a Prince Charming that would come and sweep me up off of my feet.
 My life was centered around romantic books and romanticized television shows/ movies.
-Love seemed so simple and attainable that as I got older and begin dating I expected it to be easy to achieve.
-The distortion that I had about love put me in some bad relationships and it had me hanging on to empty promises that I could no longer make happen or fantasize.
+Love seemed so simple and attainable that as I got older and began dating, I expected it to be easy to achieve.
+The distortion that I had about love put me in some bad relationships, and it had me hanging on to empty promises that I could no longer make happen or fantasize about.

-Being that I am 23 years old and single, I sometimes question why I couldn’t achieve the one thing that I always wanted and that was to be married and have children.
+Being that I am 23 years old and single, I sometimes question why I couldn’t achieve the one thing that I always wanted: to be married and have children.
 I use to blame others for my shortcomings because, for me, it was their fault that they couldn’t get things together.
-However, I soon realized that it wasn’t just their fault; It was my fault for believing in a love that was dead and didn’t hold any value.
+However, I soon realized that it wasn’t just their fault; It was my fault for believing in a dead love that didn’t hold any value.
 I thought that love was supposed to be the image that I saw when reading books and watching television.
-Love was supposed to fix and repair and make that person into the individual that I longed for them to be.
-Stepping into reality, I realized that love isn’t that simple and it is not just about making someone into the image that you want them to be.
+Love was supposed to fix and repair and make that person into the individual I longed for them to be.
+Stepping into reality, I realized that love isn’t that simple, and it is not just about making someone into the image you want them to be.
 I learned this simple saying that says,

 You like because, and you love despite…

 You like someone because of all of their qualities (i.e., outgoing, smart, educated, trusting, etc.).
 Still, you love someone despite some of their qualities (i.e., telling corny jokes, have a different love language than you, chew with their mouth open, snort when they laugh, etc.).
 Love isn’t romanticized the way we see it on television or the way we read about it in books.
 When we rely on the worldly view of love, we miss important components that are important to have in relationships, such as compromising.